grueneschweiz/docs.gruene.ch/docs/2-5-media.md

 ### Insert Images

-If you wish the insert an image anywhere in your post or page, you are advised to use a _Image_ [content block](#the-content-blocks).
-The image content block automatically adapts the image size to the visitor's screen width, regardless if it's a mobile device or a large desktop monitor.
+If you wish the insert an image anywhere in your post or page, you are advised to use an _Image_ [content block](2-2-front/#the-content-blocks).
+The content block image automatically adapts the image size to the viewer's screen width, regardless whether it's a mobile device or a large desktop monitor.

 If you need to embed an image between two paragraphs of text, you may just split the text into two text blocks, separated by an image block.
+Compared to inserting the image directly into the text block, the text-image-text block setup brings major advantages when viewing the page on narrow screens.

 ![Screenshot](assets/image-block.png)

 ## Media Link